sailaku83/todoApp/README.md

 # flutter_project

-Developed a simple Todo - App using Back4App Rest API with CRUD operations and a simple and clean UI that is easy to understand.
+Developed a simple Todo-App using Back4App Rest API with CRUD operations and a simple and clean UI that is easy to understand.

+**About this project**

+This project is a project developed with Flutter for the front end andback4api rest API for the back end Flutter app is state-managed architecture

 **Landing page**